Prakash9724/UBER_/Backend/Readme.md

 ### Method: GET

 ### Description:
-This endpoint is used to retrieve the user's profile information.
-It returns the user's details in the response body.
+This endpoint retrieves the user's profile information and returns the user's details in the response body.

 ### Required Data:
 No request body is required for this endpoint.